giordi91/giordi91.github.io/content/post/gammaTextures.md

 are you transforming from gamma to linear space?

-Short answer: no, in this case we are talking about albedo textures only, makes no sense to correct normal maps  (unless you know they have been gamma corrected.)
+Short answer: no, in this case we are talking about albedo textures only, it makes no sense to correct normal maps  (unless you know they have been gamma corrected.)

 This made me realize I was basically gamma correcting twice,